lpeng003/rshell/README.md

 Bugs
 ===
-1. Unable to handle connectors such as: && || ;

-2. Does not handle comments
+1. ls cannot handle one or multiple file arguments

-3. Command "cd" fails, returns "execvp: no such file or directory"
+2. Command "cd" fails, returns "execvp: no such file or directory"